Semiconductor fabrication plant: History

-Typically an advance in chip-making technology requires a completely new fab to be built.
+Typically, an advance in chip-making technology requires a completely new fab to be built.
 In the past, the equipment to outfit a fab was not very expensive and there were a huge number of smaller fabs producing chips in small quantities.
 However, the cost of the most up-to-date equipment has since grown to the point where a new fab can cost several billion dollars.

 Another side effect of the cost has been the challenge to make use of older fabs.
 For many companies these older fabs are useful for producing designs for unique markets, such as embedded processors, flash memory, and microcontrollers.
 However, for companies with more limited product lines, it is often best to either rent out the fab, or close it entirely.
 This is due to the tendency of the cost of upgrading an existing fab to produce devices requiring newer technology to exceed the cost of a completely new fab.

-There has been a trend to produce ever larger wafers, so each process step is being performed on more and more chips at once.
-The goal is to spread production costs (chemicals, fab time) over a larger number of saleable chips.
+There has been a trend to produce ever larger wafers; each process step is being performed on more and more chips at once.
+The goal is to spread production costs (chemicals, fab time) over a larger number of sale-able chips.
 It is impossible (or at least impracticable) to retrofit machinery to handle larger wafers.
 This is not to say that foundries using smaller wafers are necessarily obsolete; older foundries can be cheaper to operate, have higher yields for simple chips and still be productive.

 The industry was aiming to move from the state-of-the-art wafer size 300 mm (12 in) to 450 mm by 2018.
 In March 2014, Intel expected 450 mm deployment by 2020.
 But in 2016, corresponding joint research efforts were stopped.

 Additionally, there is a large push to completely automate the production of semiconductor chips from beginning to end.
 This is often referred to as the "lights-out fab" concept.

-The International Sematech Manufacturing Initiative (ISMI), an extension of the US consortium SEMATECH, is sponsoring the "300 mm Prime" initiative.
-An important goal of this initiative is to enable fabs to produce greater quantities of smaller chips as a response to shorter lifecycles seen in consumer electronics.
-The logic is that such a fab can produce smaller lots more easily and can efficiently switch its production to supply chips for a variety of new electronic devices.
-Another important goal is to reduce the waiting time between processing steps.